 - No development shall take place until a Construction Management Plan has been submitted to, and approved in writing by, the Local Planning Authority in consultation with the Local Highway Authority and the Council's Environmental Health Team.
 The approved Plan shall be adhered to throughout the construction period relating to the development hereby approved.
-The plan shall provide for the following: - a. the parking of vehicles of site operatives and visitors - b. loading and unloading of plant and materials for public viewing where appropriate e. details of how noise, dust and other airborne pollutants, vibration, smoke, and odour from construction work will be controlled and mitigated.
+The plan shall provide for the following: - a. the parking of vehicles of site operatives and visitors - b. loading and unloading of plant and materials - c. storage of plant and materials used in constructing the development - d. erection and maintenance of security hoarding including decorative displays and facilities for public viewing where appropriate - e. details of how noise, dust and other airborne pollutants, vibration, smoke, and odour from construction work will be controlled and mitigated. - f. details of construction hours. - g. wheel washing facilities on site to ensure that mud and debris is not spread onto the adjacent public highway; - h. contact details for the responsible person (site manager/office) who can be contacted in the event of any issue.